 In this admin can see the list of business hours and can also search with the help of the filter.
-Admin can also add a new business hour or can delete the existing.
+Admin can also add a new business hour or can delete the existing one.
 Admin can add a Holiday list.

 At first, the admin has to fill in the name & description of the business hour.

-After fill, the above Admin has to set the time zone on which they are working.
+After filling, the above Admin has to set the time zone in which they are working.